 The issue is not whether AI can summarize a meeting.
-Many tools can already produce clean notes within seconds.
+Many tools can already produce readable notes within seconds.
 The bigger question is whether those notes are accurate enough to support real work after the meeting ends.

 Quick answer